Is This Employee Eligible for EPF Pension? Seeking Guidance on a Complex Case

 vmlakshminarayanan

-Any employee who has an EPF account automatically becomes eligible for the EDLI scheme irrespective of pension contribution is made or not.
+Hi, any employee who has an EPF account automatically becomes eligible for the EDLI scheme, irrespective of whether a pension contribution is made or not.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute